iltuoconsulenteit/DocCropper/README.md

 accounts may use DocCropper over the network.
 Licenses are typically sold in blocks of five users (5, 10, 15 and so on).

 Both Pro and Full can run completely offline on Windows, macOS or Linux.
-Use the platform-specific start scripts or Docker image to deploy DocCropper on a single PC without external dependencies.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.